weilina/turismo/README.md

 turismo
 =======

-bkpkretrieve
+Tourism content retrieve from social media, such as forums.

-from bkpk web retriev content related to Spain.
+Case 1. from bkpk web find content related to Spain.
+Case 2. from qy web find content related to Spain.